StrongMind/culture/tech_sessions/cohorts/topics/monoliths_v_microservices.md

 <h2>how would you make an evaluation?</h2>
+* phase of development (new vs mature product)
+* current scale of usage
+* complexity of the business needs
+* resources available to develop and support
+* speed to market (get it in the user's hands)

 <h2>samples of good examples of each</h2>
+Monolith

+Micro-Services
+Netflix
+Amazon
+Google

+In other words, M/SOA fits the organizational shape of very large corporations.

 <h2>maybe things that shouldn’t be what they are</h2>